-The program serves more than 80 students in grades 9 through 12 from Battle Creek area schools.
+The program serves more than 80 students in grades 9 through 12 from Battle Creek Central High School.

 Upward Bound Services

 - College visitation/cultural events

 - Tuition at no cost for six credit hours at Kellogg Community College for eligible recent graduates of Upward Bound